I don’t like other people’s kids.

 No of course I don’t!

-There are very specific situations that I really dislike, as outlined above, and they mostly boil down to the following…
+I’m far more laid back in general, and sympathetic towards the social challenges children face as they develop.
+It’s just that there are very specific situations that I really dislike, as outlined above, and they mostly boil down to the following…

 I Don’t Like Other People’s Kids Being Spiteful to Mine

 For the record, I do not tolerate unkindness in my own children either.
 But then I’d never leave a two year old unsupervised… Plus when Pixie was younger, my typical difficulty was explaining that not all her peers wish to be embraced quite so earnestly, and Elfin tends to save up her spite for her sister.